-I am a director, dramaturg and theatre-maker based in the East Midlands.
-My directing includes shows for the Park Theatre, London, the Mercury Theatre, Colchester, New Perspectives Theatre Company, The Gramophones, and Ava Hunt.
+I am a director, dramaturg, producer and theatre-maker based in the East Midlands.
+My directing includes shows for the Park Theatre, London, the Mercury Theatre, Colchester, Notnow Collective, Anonymous is a Woman, New Perspectives Theatre Company, The Gramophones, and Ava Hunt.

-All of my work is underpinned by my interest in women’s voices in theatre – as writers, directors and strong central characters; as well as my interests in new writing, site-specific theatre, experimenting with form, and making work which finds innovative ways of engaging with and crossing the traditional divide between audience and stage/performer/action.
+All of my work is underpinned by my interest in women’s voices in theatre – as writers, directors, decision makers and strong central characters; as well as my interests in new writing, experimenting with form, and making work which finds innovative ways of engaging with and crossing the traditional divide between audience and stage/performer/action.

 To read more about my directing work please click here.

-I have a Research Masters in Theatre, and I am in my final year of an AHRC funded PhD at the University of Nottingham, titled ‘Re-imagining the Rural Tour‘.
+I have a Research Masters in Theatre, and in 2017 I completed an AHRC funded PhD at the University of Nottingham, titled ‘Re-imagining the Rural Tour‘.

-I am an experienced teacher and workshop facilitator, and have taught sessions on rural touring for undergraduate students at the University of Nottingham for the past three years.
-From October 2015 I will be teaching the Drama Theatre Performance module at the University of Nottingham.
+I am an experienced teacher and workshop facilitator, and have taught sessions on rural touring and on the Drama Theatre Performance module at the University of Nottingham.
+I am an Associate Lecturer at Derby University and in 2018 designed and led the Professional Practice module for final year undergraduate students.
 I have a background in training and education and have worked with groups from eighteen months to adult in schools, colleges, youth theatres, after school clubs and hospitals.
 I am a qualified Arts Award adviser (Discover/Explore/Bronze/Silver).

 “Director Tilly Branson… build(s) the tension gradually but remorselessly up to a final coup de théâtre”.
 5 stars – What’s On Stage on Man to Man